 Through the Criminal Justice program, you will study topics within each of these three areas as they pertain to criminal and deviant behavior in our social world.
 Topics covered range from basic criminal justice terminology, court systems, theory, probation and parole, community corrections, juvenile justice, forensics, criminal investigation, U.S. Constitution, criminal procedure & law, ethics, deviance and victimology.

 The Associate of Science (A.S.)
 Criminal Justice degree is designed to provide the foundation necessary for optimal transfer to bachelor degree programs in criminal justice or related fields.
-Pennsylvania Highlands does this by partnering with four-year institutions through the Pennsylvania Transfer and Articulation Center (PATRAC).
+The College does this by partnering with four-year institutions through the Pennsylvania Transfer and Articulation Center (PATRAC).
 Once a student completes their A.S. in Criminal Justice here, they will have the opportunity to complete their bachelor's degree at a participating institution.
 This allows students to transfer their entire associate's degree program credits and enter a participating institution as a junior.